alexsisu/datvis-d3-udacity/lesson1/README.md

 map that I have audit.
 I make mistakes.
 So Visualization is important to get insight of the data.
 But it also important to visualize again after you do something with it.

-The Visualization is important.
-Picture means thousands word is no joke.Data Visualization is about how we turned raw data, number in table, row, or columns, to visuals.
-It's about how we use visualization presented with right kind of plot or colors.It takes our creativity to makes visualization that is interesting, simpler, but also understandable.

 Cole Nussbaumer, Founder of storrytellingwithdata.com, said that Data Visualization is about how we turned number into picture and stories.